mixpanel/docs/Tracking/mobile/ios-objective-c-quickstart.md

 ```objc
 mixpanel.enableLogging = YES;
 ```

+**I have a test user I would like to opt out of tracking.
+How do I do that?**
+Call the [optOutTracking()](https://mixpanel.github.io/mixpanel-iphone/Classes/Mixpanel.html#//api/name/optOutTracking) method, method, which will prevent data from being sent from a user’s device.

 **Starting with iOS 14.5, do I need to request the user’s permission through the AppTrackingTransparency framework to use Mixpanel?**
 No, Mixpanel does not use IDFA so it does not require user permission through the AppTrackingTransparency(ATT) framework.